nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+  1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+  2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences
   1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+  2. Re-launch the app by double-clicking the jar file.<br>
      Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a student

+1. Adding a student.
+  1. Prerequisites: None.
+  2. Test case: `add n/John Doe p/12345678 e/johnd@example.com a/John street, block 123, #01-01 g/M l/2 m/KR mrt s/Chemistry s/Physics`<br>
+     Expected: Adds a student named `John Doe` to the list.
+  3. Test case: `add n/Jane Smith p/98765432 e/janes@example.com a/Josh street, block 456, #02-02 l/3 m/Clementi mrt s/English`<br>
+     Expected: Since the `gender` field is missing, an error message stating that the command format is invalid is displayed.

+### Importing student data

+1. Importing student data.
+  1. Prerequisites: A [sample CSV file](https://github.com/AY2324S1-CS2103T-W13-2/tp/blob/master/student_data_test.csv) has been downloaded into the same folder as Tutorium.
+  2. Test case: `import student_data_test.csv`
+     Expected: All students in the CSV file are added to the list.

 ### Deleting a student

-1. Deleting a student while all students are being shown
+1. Deleting a student.

-   1. Prerequisites: List all students using the `list` command.
-Multiple students in the list.
+  1. Prerequisites: Student list currently shown is not empty, and contains a student named John Doe.

-   1. Test case: `delete 1`<br>
+  2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+     Expected: Deletes the first student on the student list currently shown.

-   1. Test case: `delete 0`<br>
+  3. Test case: `delete John Doe`<br>
-      Expected: No student is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+     Expected: Deletes data of the student named John Doe.

+### Editing a student

+1. Editing a student.
+  1. Prerequisites: Student list currently shown is not empty, and contains a student named John Doe.
+  2. Test case: `edit 1 p/97533948`<br>
+     Expected: Edits the phone number of the first student on the student list to 97533948.
+  3. Test case: `edit John Doe n/Josh Doe`<br>
-      Expected: Similar to previous.
+     Expected: Edits John Doe's name to Josh Doe.

-1. _{ more test cases …​ }_
+### Searching for students

+1. Searching for students.
+  1. Prerequisites: None.
+  2. Test case: `search Mary Tan`<br>
+     Expected: A list of all students whose names contain the `Mary Tan` is shown.

+### Filtering the list of students

+1. Filtering the list of students.
+  1. Prerequisites: None.
+  2. Test case: `filter s/Physics`<br>
+     Expected: A list of all students who study Physics is shown.
+  3. Test case: `filter l/3 s/Physics`<br>
+      Expected: A list of all Secondary 3 students who study Physics is shown.

+### Sorting the list of students

+1. Sorting the list of students.
+  1. Prerequisites: None.
+  2. Test case: `sort in/ASC`<br>
+   Expected: The students in the list currently shown are sorted in alphabetical order (ascending).

+### Creating a statistical table

+1. Creating a statistical table.
+  1. Prerequisites: None.
+  2. Test case: `table g/`<br>
+     Expected: A table showing student counts, categorized by gender, is displayed.

+### Creating a bar chart

+1. Creating a bar chart.
+  1. Prerequisites: None.
+  2. Test case: `bar g/`<br>
+     Expected: A bar chart showing student counts, categorized by gender, is displayed.

+### Exporting data visualizations

+1. Exporting data visualizations.
+  1. Prerequisites: A bar chart has been generated prior to this command, but not a table.
+  2. Test case: `export v/BAR`<br>
+     Expected: The most recently created bar chart is exported as an image.
+  3. Test case: `export v/TABLE`<br>
+     Expected: Since no table has been generated prior to this command, an error message stating that this visual representation must be created before it can be exported is displayed.

+### Creating a line graph

+1. Creating a line graph.
+  1. Prerequisites: None.
+  2. Test case: `trend y/2023`<br>
+     Expected: A line graph showing the trend of student enrolment in year 2023 is displayed.

+### Updating sec levels

+1. Updating sec levels.
+  1. Prerequisites: The list of students in Tutorium is not empty.
+  2. Test case: `uplevel` <br>
+     Expected: The sec levels of students below Secondary 3 are increased by 1, while Secondary 4 students' data is deleted.

+### Undoing a sec level update

+1. Undoing a sec level update.
+  1. Prerequisites: There is a sec level update that has previously been conducted, and has not been undone yet.
+  2. Test case: `undolevel` <br>
+     Expected: The state of the student level is reverted to how it was prior to the sec level update that was undone.

 ### Saving data

 1. Dealing with missing/corrupted data files

   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

 ## **Appendix: Effort**
 If the implementation effort required to create AB3 from scratch is 10, we estimate that the effort we spent to create